-Additional reserved Header Parameter Names can be defined via the IANA JSON Web Signature and Encryption Header Parameters registry Section 8.1.
+The following Header Parameter Names are registered in the IANA JSON Web Signature and Encryption Header Parameters registry defined in Section 8.1, with meanings as defined below.

 As indicated by the common registry, JWSs and JWEs share a common header parameter space; when a parameter is used by both specifications, its usage must be compatible between the specifications.